nghuixin/notebook-pub-comp-bio/README.md

 **NOTE: When ready to publish, fill in the information below, then delete this line and everything above it.**

-# [NOTEBOOK-PUB-BRAIN-AGE]
+# [NOTEBOOK-PUB-COMP-BIO]

-This code repository contains or points to all materials required for creating and hosting the publication entitled, *"[NOTEBOOK-PUB-BRAIN-AGE]"*.
+This code repository contains or points to all materials required for creating and hosting the publication entitled, *"[NOTEBOOK-PUB-COMP-BIO]"*.

 The publication is hosted at [this URL]([PUB-URL]).